Keats/tera/docs/content/docs/_index.md

 #### sort
 Sorts an array into ascending order.

-The values in the array must be a sortable type:
+All the values in the array must be of same type (either numbers, strings, arrays or bools):
-- numbers are sorted by their numerical value.
+- numbers are sorted by their numerical values.
 - strings are sorted in alphabetical order.
-- arrays are sorted by their length.
+- arrays are sorted by their lengths.
 - bools are sorted as if false=0 and true=1

 If you need to sort a list of structs or tuples, use the `attribute`